 Each additional level of detail increases the number of the next lower level WBS elements as well as the administrative cost of maintaining the responsibility and performance measurement information (i.e., the number of control accounts).
+Only extend each leg of the WBS to the level necessary for risk and management visibility.

-- WBS - WBS Dictionary (may or may not be used, but a method is needed to document a common understanding of the project's scope of work as well as to reconcile the SOW to the WBS)
+- WBS - WBS Dictionary (may or may not be used, but a method is needed to document a common understanding of the project's scope of work as well as to reconcile the SOW to the WBS).
+The WBS dictionary or equivalent document should also state what is not included in a particular WBS element to further clarify what is in scope.
+This can lower the effort later for change control related negotiations.